-Join Garrick Chow for an in-depth discussion in this video Use automation, part of Up and Running with Auria Pro.
+Join Garrick Chow for an in-depth discussion in this video Use automation, part of Learning Auria Pro.

 - As we've seen, a large part of mixing your project…involves finding the right level for each track…by adjusting the faders.…But you're not always going to want to have…certain tracks be the exact same level…throughout the entire song or project you're working on.…There may be tracks where the sound level…is uneven in certain places,…where it gets too loud or too quiet.…Maybe you want to bring an instrument up for a solo…and then take it back down to its original level.…Or maybe you just want to make a creative choice…like taking a certain instrument…completely out of the mix during a verse.…Happily, Auria includes a powerful automation system…that lets you specify exactly when…you want a fader to move,…how far it moves,…and how long it stays there.…